Scuba Diving in the Gili Islands

 Scuba Diving Conditions

-The temperature of water in the region ranges between 26°C and 30°C, making it ideal for scuba diving and snorkeling as well as other extreme sports.
-Most of the dives that you will go on in the Gili Islands will however be drift dives due to the strong current in the area.
-The dive operators on the islands are well aware of the currents and will not expect you to swim back to the boat – rather the dive boat will come and find you.
-A quick crash course in drift diving will be given to beginners to these conditions.
+The water temperature in the region ranges between 26°C and 30°C, making it ideal for scuba diving, snorkeling, and other extreme sports.
+Most of the dives you will go on in the Gili Islands will, however, be drift dives due to the strong current in the area.
+The dive operators on the islands are well aware of the currents and will not expect you to swim back to the boat – instead, the dive boat will come and find you.
+A quick crash course in drift diving will be given to beginners in these conditions.

 Diving Courses

-The Gili Islands offer a number of inexpensive options for taking scuba diving courses.
-In fact, the islands have gained a worldwide reputation as a great dive teaching center.
-With such a vast array of plant life and sea creatures to observe even during a class, the Gilis are perfect for all kinds of water related extreme sports.
-They offer great visibility in the 15 to 20 meter range, thus allowing divers to witness the exotic marine life existing there.
-Due to the major popularity of diving in the Gili islands, diving courses and instructors keep increasing throughout the area.
+The Gili Islands offer several inexpensive options for taking scuba diving courses.
+The islands have gained a worldwide reputation as a great dive teaching center.
+With such a vast array of plant life and sea creatures to observe even during a class, the Gilis are perfect for all kinds of water-related extreme sports.
+They offer excellent visibility in the 15 to 20-meter range, thus allowing divers to witness the exotic marine life.
+Due to the significant popularity of diving in the Gili islands, the number of diving courses and instructors keeps increasing.

-Gili Trawangan offers the largest number of diving operators, though SSI and PADI licensed operators can be found on all the three islands.
-Fantastic facilities are provided and they also hire western dive instructors to improve their services that they provide to visitors from around the world.
-Great options are available for every type of diver; from those who are learning to dive for the very first time as well as those who are looking for a challenge or advancing their existing qualifications.
+Gili Trawangan offers the largest number of diving operators, though SSI and PADI-licensed operators can be found on all three islands.
+Fantastic facilities are provided, and they also hire Western dive instructors to improve the services they provide to visitors worldwide.
+Great options are available for every type of diver, from those who are learning to dive for the first time to those who are looking for a challenge or advancing their existing qualifications.
 Most of the operators offering diving Gili islands courses offer SSI as well as PADI options.

-Some of the most common diving courses that visitors opt for include; fun dives, discover scuba, scuba review, advanced open water, open water + nitrox, rescue diver, drift diving and dive master courses.
+Some of the most common diving courses that visitors opt for include fun dives, discover scuba, scuba review, advanced open water, open water + nitrox, rescue diving, drift diving, and dive master courses.